aiokitchen/aiomisc/README.rst

 Multiple services
 *****************

+Pass several service instances to the ``entrypoint`` to run all of them.
-You can pass service instances to the entrypoint for running them, after exiting context manager service instances will be gracefully shut down.
+After exiting the entrypoint service instances will be gracefully shut down.

 .. code-block:: python